MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Norway/norway-local-functionality.md

   - "nb-no"
 ---
 # Norway Local Functionality
-The following topics describe the local functionality in the Norwegian version of [!INCLUDE[nav_current_short](../../BusinessFunctionality/IntegratingWithMicrosoftOffice/includes/nav_current_short_md.md)].
+The following topics describe the local functionality in the Norwegian version of ADD INCLUDE<!--[!INCLUDE[nav_current_short](../../BusinessFunctionality/IntegratingWithMicrosoftOffice/includes/nav_current_short_md.md)]-->.

 ## In This Section
  [What's New\-duplicate 2](../../LocalFunctionalityForMicrosoftDynamicsNav2016/Norway/what-s-new-duplicate-2.md)